d12frosted/elpa-mirror/stable-melpa/crossword-readme.txt

 `crossword-wrap-on-entry-or-nav', `crossword-tab-to-next-unfilled'
 `crossword-auto-nav-only-within-clue'.

-If don't usually play more than one crossword in a sitting, you may want to set `crossword-quit-to-browser' to NIL to save yourself a keystroke on exit.
+If you don't usually play more than one crossword in a sitting, you may want to set `crossword-quit-to-browser' to NIL to save yourself a keystroke on exit.

 You can also customize the download sources to be used for network